 Life still was hard; there wasn’t enough food, and the anti-Semitism the mother and daughter faced as they tried to find somewhere to go was harsh.
 Eventually, despite the very real lures of Australia, the pair went to the United States; the boat they took landed them in Boston.
 Soon, they were sent, through the auspices of a Jewish agency, to Omaha, Nebraska.
 “The Jewish community there was marvelous,” Ms. Miller said.

 Ms. Miller already had learned some English, while she was in a DP camp in Germany.
 “My mother used to give her food to a woman who spoke English, to teach me English,” she said.
 “My first book in English was Dracula, so I learned English from Dracula.”
 She made friends, got jobs, got an education, and after two years “my mother decided it was time to move on.
 We got on a train and went to New York.”

 In New York, Ms. Miller went to college, earning a degree in business from Baruch.
-She met a handsome World War II Army veteran, Robert Miller; the two married in June 1955 and had three children and one grandchild together.
-Mr. Miller died in 2014.
+She met a handsome World War II Army veteran, Edward Miller; the two married in June 1955 and had three children and one grandchild together.
+Mr. Miller died in 2015.

 In 1968, the young family moved to Montvale, where they lived until Bella and Bob moved to Wanaque in 2010.